 Career in a nutshell

 "I moved from Wageningen to Groningen for my PhD where I combined microscopy, spectroscopy and biochemistry to investigate the photosynthetic light-harvesting reaction.
 After a short postdoc at the Free University in Amsterdam I moved for two years to the Institute of Photonics Sciences in Barcelona.
 I used plasmonic nanoantenna to manipulate the interaction between light and light-harvesting complexes.
-Since 2015 I am back in Wageningen as an Assistant Professor at the Laboratory of Biophysics.
+Afterwards, I am back in Wageningen as an Assistant Professor at the Laboratory of Biophysics.
 With my team we use a range of techniques aiming to understand how plants and other photosynthetic organisms manage to thrive and survive under various light conditions."

 A good basis